LVPlayground/playground/javascript/entities/README.md

 #### The Pickup interface
 The following properties are available for pickups:
+  - `pickup.id`: Gets the internal Id assigned to the pickup. _Immutable._
   - `pickup.modelId`: Gets the model Id that's representing the pickup. _Immutable._
   - `pickup.position`: Gets the position of the pickup as a vector. _Immutable._
   - `pickup.type`: Gets the behavioural type of the pickup. _Immutable._